Metro Public Health Department Offering Flu Shots at all three Health Centers

-The Metro Public Health Department has received shipment of the seasonal flu vaccine and is offering the vaccine at all three Health Department's locations.
+The Metro Public Health Department has received shipment of the seasonal flu vaccine and will begin offering the vaccine at all three Health Department’s locations today.

 Flu vaccine offers the best protection against influenza.
 Centers for Disease Control and Prevention (CDC) officials say it is not too early to get a flu shot.
 According to CDC, everyone six months of age and older should get a flu vaccine each year.